 Most storefront systems are designed as “flush glaze” with no projecting stops, giving it a clean look.
-Commercial storefront systems are intended to be single span structures, with anchors at the head and sill only.
+Commercial storefront systems are intended to be single span structures.
+The anchors are at the head and sill only; not at the mid-span.
 The frames are installed between and anchored to the building structure.
-Frame heights of 10 to 12 feet can be expected of most aluminum-framed storefront systems.
-Some systems with a deeper profile can be used to heights of up to 14 feet.

 The key difference between storefront and curtainwall is the way water is managed in the system.
 In curtainwall, each lite of glass is weeped separately.
 In a storefront system, the entire elevation is weeped at the sill.
 Any water entering the system is directed down the vertical mullion to the sill, where it is then weeped to the exterior of the building.
 Consequently, this can lead to the system becoming overloaded when the exposure to weather becomes excessive.
 For this reason, storefront typically is limited in height.
 Ideally, it should be located below the fourth floor of a building in areas that are protected from weather elements by an overhang of the roof or other overhead structure.
 The more protected storefront is from the elements, the better it will perform.

 Unlike storefront, curtainwall can span multiple floors, often starting at the first floor, and may extend up several floors.
 At ground level, it may be used in place of a high-performance storefront system.
-Often curtainwall will be attached to and extending past the face and floor slabs of the building.
+Often curtainwall will be attached to, and will extend beyond, the face and floor slabs of the building.
 The vertical mullions are anchored to the building structure.
 Horizontal mullions are not typically anchored.
-Curtainwall will also have higher performance air, water, and structural requirements.
+Compared with storefront, curtainwall will meet higher performance air, water and structural requirements.

 Similar to storefront systems, curtainwall framing is composed predominantly of extruded aluminum framing.
-Basic dimensions for curtainwall systems are bigger than storefront 2-inch or 21/2-inch sightlines, and 6- to 10-inch depths.
-Along with IGUs, curtainwall can accommodate metal and stone panels or other infill.
+Basic dimensions for curtainwall systems are bigger than storefront 2-inch or 2.5-inch sightlines, and 6- to 10-inch depths.
+Along with large, multi-pane IGUs, curtainwall can accommodate metal and stone panels or other infill.

 Curtainwall also offers longer spans and wider spacing between vertical mullions than storefront.
 Horizontal and vertical members can be the same profile.
-The large open tube structure of the backmember often allows for steel reinforcement.
+The large open tube structure of the backmember can accommodate steel reinforcement.
 This can allow for a considerably longer span between anchor points than storefront.
 Spans of more than 20 feet are not uncommon and are limited by the available extrusion length and load considerations.